skip to content

 South Tyrolean Meats & Kaminwurzen

 Buying South Tyrolean meat is a conscientious choice with regard to animal welfare and taste.
 If strict rules regarding animal husbandry and slaughter are observed, beef from South Tyrol has been permitted to bear the South Tyrolean Quality Seal since 2010.
 Pork with the South Tyrolean seal of quality has been available since 2014.
 South Tyrolean game, goat and sheep meat as well as South Tyrolean Kaminwurzen have been awarded the quality seal since 2024.
+Starting in 2025, poultry meat can also bear the Quality Seal South Tyrol.

 A cow is fed